johnvoipguy/hacs-Traeger-WiFire/README.md

 _Component to integrate with [Traeger WiFire Grills][traeger]._

 ***This Repo was originally forked from @sebirdman repo https://github.com/sebirdman/hass_traeger.
-However, upon initial discovery, the Backend HASS changes requirements were significant, and required a complete re-write of the Integration.
+However, upon initial discovery, the Backend HASS changes were significant, and required a complete re-write of the Integration.
 The Base Logic was used from the forked instance***

 **This component will set up the following platforms:**